cbetz/untappd-python/README.md

     brewery_info = client.brewery.info('BREWERY_ID', compact='true')

-If the endpoint URL has three components like [Add to Wish List](https://untappd.com/api/docs#addwish) (*/v4/user/wishlist/add*), you must separate the second and third component with an underscore:
+If the endpoint URL has three components, like [Add to Wish List](https://untappd.com/api/docs#addwish) (*/v4/user/wishlist/add*), you must separate the second and third component with an underscore:

     result = client.user.wishlist_add(bid='BEER_ID')